Safety management system resource kit

 Booklet 4 - Safety assurance

-Safety assurance is the way you show that your SMS works, so Booklet 4 (4.5MB) looks at ways to:
+Safety assurance is the way you show that your SMS works.
+Booklet 4 looks at ways to:

 - Other important things to consider in managing change.